-- 1. The Commission shall award \$1,098,725 to LCB/SVI for the Light Saber project as described herein and as summarized in Appendix A of this Resolution. - 2.
-The program fund payment of \$1,098,725 for this project in underserved areas shall be paid out of the CASF Infrastructure Grant Account in accordance with the guidelines adopted in D.12-02-015. - 3.
+- 1. The Commission shall award \$1,076,062 to LCB/SVI for the Light Saber project as described herein and as summarized in Appendix A of this Resolution. - 2.
+The program fund payment of \$1,076,062 for this project in underserved areas shall be paid out of the CASF Infrastructure Grant Account in accordance with the guidelines adopted in D.12-02-015. - 3.
 Payments to LCB/SVI shall be in accordance with Section XI of Appendix 1 of D.12-02-015 and in accordance with the process defined in the "Payments to CASF Recipients" section of this Resolution.
-If LCB/SVI does not provide service to each customer within the project area that requests service at the prescribed rates during the commitment period, the Commission reserves the right to reduce payment accordingly. - 4.
+If LCB/SVI does not provide service to each customer within the project area that requests service at the prescribed rates during the commitment period, the Commission reserves the right to reduce payment accordingly based on progress and information available. - 4.
 LCB/SVI must complete all construction covered by the grant on or before the grant's termination date.
-If the project will not be completed within the 24-month time frame, LCB/SVI must notify the Director of CD as soon as it becomes aware

-- of this possibility.
+If the project will not be completed within the 24-month time frame, LCB/SVI must notify the Director of CD as soon as it becomes aware of this possibility.
 If such notice is not provided, the Commission may reduce payment for failure to satisfy this requirement by timely notifying CD's Director. - 5.
-LCB/SVI, shall comply with all guidelines, requirements and conditions associated with the CASF funds award as specified in D.12-02-015, D.14-02-018 and this Resolution, and must submit the FCC Form 477 to the Commission, as specified in Resolution T-17143. - 6.
-In the event that LCB/SVI fails to complete the project in accordance with the terms of CPUC approval as set forth in this resolution, LCB/SVI must reimburse some or all of the CASF funds that it has received.
+LCB/SVI, shall comply with all guidelines, requirements and conditions associated with the CASF funds award as specified in D.12-02-015, D.14-02-018 and this Resolution, and with all applicable laws, and must submit the FCC Form 477 to the Commission, as specified in Resolution T-17143.